Reborn as a Vending Machine, I Now Wander the Dungeon: Characters

 The daughter of a rich tycoon who is selfish, arrogant, and strong-willed.
 Suori has taken an interest in Boxxo, so much so that she even once tried to buy him.
 She also has a rival named Kanashi, whom she hates above all else.
+Through her interactions with Boxxo, she learns to be more selfless and mindful of others, using her wealth and resources to help the residents of the Clearflow Lake stratum during emergencies and times of need.